 However, we use a range of tent pegs to secure our tent properly.
 If your tent only has the basic tent pegs, then we recommend that you invest in some better pets as soon as possible...if not, you'll soon regret it on a windy night.

 On the left is our tent peg kit.

 It's not as comprehensive as I'd like, and I will be getting some delta pegs (see below), but this tent peg kit has lasted well and held tent, awnings, and tarps in some pretty strong winds both on rock and sandy soil.

 The key pegs here are:

 Strong rock pegs.

-These are a long, thick, metal spike and are very secure when driven into the ground.
+These long, thick metal spikes are very secure when driven into the ground.
 The set also came with a metal mallet to help drive them into hard ground.
-Not one peg has bent or shaped, even with bashing with the metal mallet on stony ground.
+No peg has bent, even after bashing them with the metal mallet on stony ground.
 We highly recommend these.